BC Measles Outbreak - What You Need to Know

-- If your baby is under 6 months old, they are too young for measles, mumps, rubella vaccine, you can protect your baby against many other vaccine preventable diseases with the BC routine immunization schedule.
+- Although your baby is too young for measles, mumps, rubella vaccine, you can protect your baby against many other vaccine preventable diseases with the BC routine immunization schedule.

 - During pregnancy, a woman who is immune to measles from past vaccination or measles disease, shares her measles antibodies (IgG) through the placenta to her developing baby.
 After birth, the amount of measles antibodies the baby has and how long they last for vary depending on the woman's level of measles antibodies, whether the baby was born premature etc.

 - For further questions about measles risk and protection for your baby when travelling, please speak with your health care provider or a travel health clinic.